 1. How many teams may a school enter?

 A school may enter two teams.
 A team consists of four students .
 The composition of the team is up to the school.
-Year 6 students who must all be from the same year Some combinations are: all Y 7 or all Y 8 or a mix or all girls or all boys or a mix.
+Some combinations are: all Y 6 or all Y 7 or all Y 8 or a mix, all girls or all boys or a mix.
 (In some countries this may be read as Y 5, Y 6, Y 7.)
-Students must be all from the same school and under 14 years on 1st July prior to the World Final.
+Students must be all from the same school whether they are Y6, Y7 or Y8, and must be under 14 years on 1st July prior to the World Final.

 2. Are teams allowed to make substitutions?